hamidgasmi/training.computerscience.cloud.aws/README.md

 <summary>VPC Peering</summary>

 - It allows communication between 2 VPCs via a direct network route using private IP addresses
-- It can span AWS accounts and even regions (see limitation below)
+- It can span AWS accounts and even regions (see limits below)
 - It's involved at layer 3 of OSI model (network)
 - It uses peering connection object:
 	- it's a network gateway